Key achievements in 2022

 Environmental monitoring of Lake Baikal

-En+ Group conducted the second annual expedition of the ecological monitoring of Lake Baikal in 2020.
+En+ Group conducted the second annual expedition of the ecological monitoring of Lake Baikal.

 Environmental Projects Grant Competition